Psycho is back in cinemas for a limited time from May 27th 2022.

-What can I say about Hitchcock’s groundbreaking masterpiece that has not been said hundreds of times before?
-Well, let me start with a simple statement, Psycho is one of the greatest horror films ever made, a cinematic ride of pure psychological terror that would define movie making for generations to come.
+What can I say about Hitchcock’s masterpiece that has not been said hundreds of times before?
+Let me start with a simple statement: Psycho is one of the greatest horror films ever made, a cinematic ride of pure psychological terror that would help define movie making for generations.

-Throughout Hitchcock’s film, Norman screams for release from the grip of his mother.
-Yet is equally afraid to enter the real world without the security of her company.
-The result of this is a complex internal psychological battle, as his deceased mother clashes with his personal need for freedom.
-His sexuality, desires and social foundations, tied to a claustrophobic sense of enforced seclusion.
-In the hands of Anthony Perkins, Norman offers us a nuanced portrait of a childhood gone wrong, as two personalities struggle for dominance and freedom.
-Here, Hitchcock taps into our collective human fears, as the serial killer carries a gentle smile, not an evil glare.
-His damaged persona, demanding our pity and empathy, over and above our fear.
+Throughout Hitchcock’s film, Norman screams for release from his mother’s grip but is equally afraid to enter the real world without the security of her company.
+This is a complex psychological battle, as his deceased mother clashes with his personal need for freedom.
+Here Norman’s sexuality, desires and social foundations are tied to a claustrophobic sense of enforced seclusion, with Anthony Perkins giving us a nuanced portrait of a childhood gone wrong as two personalities struggle for dominance and freedom.
+Throughout Psycho, Hitchcock taps into our collective human fears of the serial killer who carries a gentle smile, not an evil glare, his damaged persona, demanding our pity and empathy over our fear.

-However, Hitchcock’s masterful manipulation didn’t stop when the cameras ceased to roll.
-Hitchcock also changed the cinema-going experience by insisting the public watched Psycho from start to finish without interruption.
-This meant no late-comers would be permitted entry to cinema theatres and ensured long cues outside movie palaces, as punters wondered why Psycho had to be seen from start to finish without annoying disruptions.
-But, in the end, it was the film itself that challenged our very notions of horror and cinema.
-After all, Psycho heralded the birth of the serial killer thriller and the modern slasher horror.
-It pushed the boundaries of perceived decency and tore up the rulebook.
-Therefore, Psycho is not only the foundation stone of contemporary horror; it’s the dawn of a new era in film.
+However, Hitchcock’s masterful manipulation of the audience didn’t stop when the cameras ceased to roll.
+With Psycho, Hitchcock would also change the cinema-going experience by insisting the public watched Psycho from start to finish without interruption.
+This would mean there could be no late-comers at the local cinema, ensuring long cues outside picture palaces, as punters wondered why Psycho had to be seen from start to finish without disruption.
+But, in the end, it was the experience of watching Psycho that changed our notions of horror.
+After all, Psycho marked the birth of the serial killer thriller and the modern slasher while tearing up the horror rulebook.
+Therefore, Psycho is not just the foundation stone of contemporary horror; it’s the dawn of a new era.